conan-io/docs/devops/vendoring.rst

 Some important notes:

 - A package that vendors its dependencies is intended to be consumed always in binary form.
-- The dependencies of a vendoring package is always a fully private and isolated dependency graph, decoupled from the rest of the dependency graph that uses this package.
+- The dependencies of a vendoring package always form a fully private and isolated dependency graph, decoupled from the rest of the dependency graph that uses this package.
 - It is the responsibility of the vendoring package and its users to guarantee that vendored dependencies do not collide.
 If a vendoring package vendors for example ``libssl.a`` as a static library doing a regular copy of